rahulshenoys/TaskManager/README.md

 # Task Manager

+Task Manager using mvc design pattern along with a logger implemented using singleTon design pattern.

 Its a Simple Java programs where we can add,see, delete, update the tasks.
 It will create a different files for the given path.
 The files are in .txt files which will give the different categories and different tasks
 It will also log the different operations is being done inside the ledger file, it is shown inside the logger.java file